Simians in Chinese culture: Xingxing

 The book Bowu Zhi [博物志] by Tang Meng: In the Rinan area there is a kind of creature called the Yenü (meaning "wild girl") that travels in group.
 No male ones are to be found.
 They are white and crystal-like, wearing no clothes.
-The book Qidong Yeyu by Zhou Mi [周密]: Yepo (meaning "wild woman") is found in Nandanzhou.
+The book Qidong Yeyu by Zhou Mi: Yepo (meaning "wild woman") is found in Nandanzhou.
 It has yellow hair shaped into coils.
 It is naked and wears no shoes.
 It looks like a very old woman.
 All of them are female and there are no male ones.
 They climb up and down the mountain as fast as golden monkeys.
 Under their waists are pieces of leather covering their bodies.
 When they encounter a man, they will carry him away and force him to mate.
 It is reported once that such a creature was killed by a strong man.
 It protected its waist even when it was being killed.
 After dissecting the animal, a piece of seal chip was found that was similar to a piece of gray jade with inscriptions on it.
 Li Shizhen: According to what Ruan Qian and Luo Yuan said above, it seems that this Yenü is actually an orangutan.
 As to the seal chip found in the animal, it is similar to the case that the testes of a male mouse are said to have seal characters [fuzhuan 符篆 "symbolic seal script"] on them, and the case that under the wing of a bird a seal of mirror has been found.
 Such things are still unclear to us.